Now through June 18

-<cal2>Clifton artist Phoebe Twichell Peterson will show her art at Willow Antiques and Interiors, 7145 Main St., Clifton.
+<cal2>Clifton artist Phoebe Twichell Peterson will show her art at Willow Antiques and Interiors, 7145 Main Street, Clifton.
 This show will feature local landscapes and scenes from New England where she grew up.
-All her paintings are done in oil on hand-stretched, linen canvases.
+All of the artist's paintings are done in oil on hand-stretched linen canvases.

 <cal2>Mothers First — Chantilly/Centreville is dedicated to supporting women who have chosen to alter their careers to raise their children at home.
 Activities include parent/child morning meetings and field trips, moms' nights out and lectures.
 June's meetings are from 10:15-11:30 a.m. at the Centreville Regional Library, 14200 Saint Germain Drive.
 Call 703-827-5922 or visit www.mothersfirst.org.